DeutscherQuan/AutoEntangle/README.md

 AutoEntangle is equipped with advanced features and minimal resources on the ESP-EYE, achieves an impressive 97% F1 Score in validation dataset, with an efficient mean processing time of 6 seconds per image and peak RAM usage of 2.4Mb per task!

-**Note: Do you just want to use this development board with Edge Impulse?
-No need to build this firmware.
-See the instructions [here](https://docs.edgeimpulse.com/docs/espressif-esp32) for a prebuilt firmware and instructions.
-Or, you can use the [data forwarder](https://docs.edgeimpulse.com/docs/cli-data-forwarder) to capture data from any sensor.**

 ## Requirements

 ### Hardware